 When selecting heading levels, ensure that they are in numerical order starting with "Heading 2."
 For example, a "Heading 4" should only be a "child" of a Heading Three, never of Heading 1 or 2.
 This will help create the semantic structure of your page and assist those using non-visual devices navigate your content in the correct order.
 Learn more about accessibility laws and policies.

-Open the "Format" (sometime's called "Normal") dropdown menu to see heading options:
+Open the "Format" dropdown menu to see heading options.

-This allows you to type in the standard font of the whole website.
-This font being used now is "Normal."
+This allows you to type in the standard font when typing sentences and paragraphs.

 There are usually 1 or 2 topics/headings on a page that use Heading 2.
 The capture the highest level of topics being covered on the page that related to the page title/heading 1.

 These are the sub-topics that all relate to the parent Heading 2 topic.
 When making multiple headings with the same number, they carry the same weight of importance regarding their parent heading topic.

 Heading 4, 5 & 6

 Great for clarifying sections within a sub-topic of the page.
 These are the sub-topics that all relate to their parent heading topic.